sassoftware/sas-container-recipes/docs/wiki/Performance-Tuning.md

 ## CAS_DISK_CACHE Location Customization
-The CAS Disk Cache location can be customized by specifying the following in the manifests_usermods.yml file.
+The CAS disk cache location can be customized by specifying the following settings in the manifests_usermods.yml file.

 ```
 sas-casserver-primary: